 GOCO/Burke Park – Horizons was awarded a 100K grant to improve our playground and integrate our place spaces with Burke Park.
 This resulted in a school and city park!

 Google Apps for Education – using Google drive, docs, drive and calendar to all be on the same page in an organized and efficient manner

 Homework Policy – The work that students are expected to complete at home is designed to be developmentally appropriate and to extend current classroom curriculum.
 Homework is given to develop study habits, personal responsibility, and organization, and to foster the home-school connection.
 Each team has specific expectations.

 Intensives – “Content area” classes (Math, Science, Language Arts, Social Studies, Spanish, and Academic Lab)

 Instrumental Music – Fee-based Band, Choir, and Orchestra lessons after school on Fridays.

 iReady – K-5 developmental reading assessment given 3 times per year.

-Liaisons – volunteer parents who assist teachers with communication and organization duties and activities.
+Liaisons – volunteer parents who assist teachers with communication and organization duties.

 Moo-lah Drive – The annual school fundraiser that supports music, art and other curriculum and operations at Horizons.
 This is our most comprehensive fundraising campaign where we strive for 100% participation.